lecnim/stado/docs/source/docs/controllers/after.md

 @after
 ======

-Use `@after` decorator to execute function **after** pages rendering.
-It is used to modify page content before writing it in output.
+Use the `@after` decorator to execute function **after** pages rendering.
+It is used to modify a item content before writing it in the output.

 Example
 -------